twentysevns/rtl8822bs/README.md

 ```
 High CPU load (idle 99%)
 Not fully support iw ioctl command (iw dev del)
-Unstable AP mode when Bluetooth is ON
+Unstable AP mode when Bluetooth is ON (client infinity reconnect)
 ```

 NOTE: Other issue are not fully tested, Not for daily use.